chadrc/simple-expression-language/book/src/types/numerical.md

 # Numbers
-Numbers are stored as the largest value a computer can handle.
+Numbers are stored as the largest signed value the running computer can handle.
 Underscores may be used to make large numbers more readable.

 ## Integers
 ```